Healthcare in Iran: Workforce

 Iran has been very successful in training/educating the necessary human resources for its health system.
 The system of almost 30 years ago where the country was facing a shortage of all kinds of skilled personnel in the health and medical sector has been completely changed into one in which the necessary professionals now completely suffice the country's needs.
 There are now 488 government funded hospitals in Iran.
 There were 0.5-1.1 physicians per 1000 population in 2004 according to various estimates (about 46 percent of physicians were women).

+Between 2020 and 2025, Iran experienced a large-scale exodus of healthcare professionals, with approximately 16000 doctors leaving the Islamic Republic.
+The migration is due to the government's scrutiny of doctors who treated patients injured during the nationwide protests over the death of Mahsa Amini, in addition to high taxes, low salary, lack of job security and strict enforcement of the Hijab law, among other factors.

 However, access and availability of health care continues to be somewhat limited in lesser developed provinces where the health indices are also lower as compared to national averages.
 The country is in an epidemiologic transition and faces double burden of the diseases.
 New emerging threats should also be considered.
 The demographic and epidemiological transition underway will have a significant effect on the pattern of morbidity and mortality in the near and distance future, especially as it affects the emergence of chronic non-communicable diseases and the health problems of an aging population.